kieronk/multinational-retail-data-centralisation893/README.md

 API endpoints for
 - Retrieving the number of retail stores
-- Retrieiving the store details for each of the stores
+- Retrieving the store details for each of the stores

 S3 URLs for:
 - Sales date data